Snowflake Data Cloud Cost Risks

 Snowflake Compute Pricing – Advanced

-I think the reason why 90% of those accounts didn’t have resource monitors or regular optimizations in place was initially Snowflake is incredibly cost effective and typically had massive savings savings especially from on-prem migrations that we have done.
-Companies though that do not optimize their Data Cloud Costs are missing out big time!
-This is why we designed Snoptimizer and I’m also SHARING my top 9 Snowflake Cost and Risk Optimizations below.
+I think the reason why 90% of those accounts didn't have resource monitors or regular optimizations in place was initially Snowflake is incredibly cost-effective and typically had massive savings, especially from on-prem migrations that we have done.
+However, companies that do not optimize their Data Cloud Costs are missing out big time!

 Conclusion: